Edited by Hans-W. Micklitz

 Chapter 5: A Rejoinder

-Christine Chwaszcza I am very grateful to Professor Sadurski, whose generous comments give me an occasion to clarify four points in my defense of the concept of commutative justice.
+5. A rejoinder Christine Chwaszcza I am very grateful to Professor Sadurski, whose generous comments give me an occasion to clarify four points in my defense of the concept of commutative justice.
 First, the point that I found most interesting in Chapter 2 was the fact that Professor Sadurski indeed argued that the concept of commutative justice either is to be reduced to the concept of distributive justice or is identical with the principle that contracts and promises ought to be kept, which, according to Professor Sadurski, is not a principle of justice at all.
 Before commenting on his reply, I would like to emphasize that the point that caught my interest was that Professor Sadurski made an argument for his claims, whereas most other legal and political theorists simply seem to assume that the concept of commutative justice is useless – if not nonsense – without even making an attempt to clarify what they mean when they refer to the concept or why they think that it had better be debunked.
 Being invited as a philosopher to contribute to a conference on European private law, which certainly is a rather technical subject, I was stunned by the frequency with which the concept of social justice is mentioned in articles and documents and by the absence of the concept of commutative justice in the debate.
 As Professor Jules Coleman put it during the conference, ‘Nobody talks about commutative justice anymore.’
-If there is something that the philosopher can and may contribute to debates on European...
+If there is something that the philosopher can and may contribute to...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.

 Non-subscribers can freely search the site, view abstracts/ extracts and download selected front matter and introductory chapters for personal use.